About the Decision Center

 Chris is currently a Fellow in the Strategic Data Project at Harvard that is assigned to the Center.
 He is overseeing the ASU Impact Corps, a group of mentor teachers whose students go on to high rates of success in their disciplines at the state's universities.
 He is also working on the Postsecondary Feedback Reports, the impacts of COVID, and data visualizations.
 Earlier in his career Chris was a classroom teacher.

-Momoko has has over twenty years experience conducting research and creating innovative projects.
+Momoko has over twenty years experience conducting research and creating innovative projects.
 She has a background in both public policy and data analytics.
-Momoko is embedded at the Arizona Department of Education and is well versed in PK-12 data.
+Momoko has been embedded at the Arizona Department of Education and is well versed in PK-12 data.
 She has been involved in studies of rigorous course taking, longitudinal course taking, personalized admissions, and prototyping various visualizations and initiatives.

 Mary Zhu, Full Stack Developer